 - How will you be graded?
 When are the major assignments, tests, and/or papers due?

 As discussed above, different classes will use different virtual learning platforms to host synchronous sessions.
 Review these resources for an overview of the commonly used platforms:

-Please note: GW Information Technology's Service Center is available to support technical issues with Blackboard or Webex.
-They cannot support technical issues when using Zoom.
-If your class uses Zoom and you experience technical difficulties, please seek guidance from your instructor.
+Please note: GW Information Technology's Service Center is available to support technical issues with university sponsored platforms including Webex, Blackboard Collaborate, and Zoom.

 Review Course Expectations

 Now that you are familiar with the technical components of online learning, the next step is to review the expectations for your classes.
 Once again using the syllabus, look for the following:

 - What is your professor’s name, email address, and office hours?
 How can you connect with them virtually?

 - Does your class have teaching assistants?
 If so, what are their preferred communication style and when are their office hours?

 - What are the goals of the course?

 - What is the attendance policy?
 What should you do if you are in a different time zone or country?